 Tim: On the film side, we’re always mixing in theater-sized, 5.1, 7.1 or Atmos rooms down in Hollywood or in Burbank with various theater-based speaker systems.

 Charles: In our studios we use JBL monitoring as well as Adam speakers.
 In the end though, monitoring really isn’t that critical anymore, as long as you know your speakers.
 However, I do keep my trusty one-inch $100 speakers at hand.
 If I can make it sound big on that, it’ll sound massive everywhere else.
 They’re like my Yamaha NS 10s for people who listen to music on laptops or TVs.

-Aside from doing sound design, mixing your music is also a part of what you guys do.
+Mixing your music for games is also a part of what you guys do.
 Does mixing for games differ from normal music?